It became evident early in the Concord High football team's 50-7 victory over host Arroyo that the Minutemen would not be one-dimensional offensively.

 Concord broke open the game in the second quarter with three passing touchdowns by Morrow.
 Two of those passes went to Jacob Daynes, who finished with four receptions for 99 yards and three touchdowns.
 Arroyo (1-2) scored its touchdown in the second quarter on a 36-yard pass from Isaac Tapia to Ryan Gordan.

-Piedmont 42, Albany 14: The Highlanders put their game against host Albany in the hands of quarterback Spencer Kim,
+Piedmont 42, Albany 14: The Highlanders put their game against host Albany in the hands of quarterback Spencer Kim, and the junior did not let them down.

 Kim completed 11 of his 14 pass attempts for 154 yards and two touchdowns to lead Piedmont (2-1).
 Albany fell to 0-3.